JudgeSense: A Benchmark for Prompt Sensitivity in LLM-as-a-Judge Systems: Introduction

 The rest of the paper is organized as follows.
 Section~\ref{sec:related} situates JSS in the LLM-as-a-judge literature and distinguishes it from adjacent prompt-sensitivity work.
 Section~\ref{sec:framework} formalizes the framework: the JSS definition, dataset construction, paraphrase validation procedure, and statistical analysis.
 Section~\ref{sec:setup} pins down model checkpoints, inference settings, and reproducibility details.
-Section~\ref{sec:results} reports the main results across all nine judges.
+Section~\ref{sec:results} reports the main results across all thirteen judges.
 Section~\ref{sec:discussion} interprets the findings, gives practitioner recommendations, and notes limitations.
-Section~\ref{sec:conclusion} closes with a call for standardized JSS reporting.
+Section~\ref{sec:conclusion} closes with the broader implications of the study and a call for paraphrase-stability reporting in future LLM-as-a-judge work.